Pelmen323/Kaiserreich_Autotests/README.md

 - unused country flags test (finds all country flags that are set but never checked)
 - missing country flags test (finds all country flags that are not set but checked)
 - cleared country flags test (finds all country flags that are not set but cleared)

+*Events tests*
+- triggered-only events that are not triggered from outside test (check for events that are not triggered from outside but should)

 *Event targets tests*
 - unused event targets test (finds all event targets that are set but never checked)